Jack Miller (rugby league, born 1994)

-Jack Miller (born 28 November 1994) is a rugby league footballer who plays as a or for Goole Vikings.
+Jack Miller (born 28 November 1994) is a rugby league footballer who plays as a or for Goole Vikings in the Betfred Championship.

 Career

 Miller played for amateur team, Smallthorne Panthers, before signing an academy contract with the Huddersfield Giants in 2011.
 In May 2013 he played for the England Academy side in a 52–18 win against the French under-18 team in Bordeaux.

 Huddersfield Giants

 Two months previously, Miller signed a two-year contract with Huddersfield and was promoted to the first team.
 His first team debut was on 7 September 2013 when he started as scrum-half in the final round of Super League XVIII against the Bradford Bulls.
 Miller and fellow debutant, Jake Connor scored Huddersfield's only points in a 58–6 defeat, Miller converting Connor's try.

 Although Miller was named in Huddersfield's first team squad for 2014, he did not play any first team games during the season and was released by Huddersfield at the end of the season.